BEFORE THE RACE:

 - The Race location will be on the race flier.
 Follow the Ribbon or arrows to the pit.
 Depending on your time of arrival, someone may direct you to the pit area and have you sign a waiver.
 Please only park in the "pit" area if you are going to need to stop for fuel during your race.

 - Bring your helmet, Photo ID, AMA Card and $$ to registration.
-Please bring cash or check, some clubs are able to take credit cards, but internet service can be an issue.
+Please bring cash or checks, some clubs are able to take credit cards, but internet service can be an issue.

-- If a minor, bring BOTH parents with you to the race!
+- If are under 18, bring BOTH parents with you to the race!
+The only exception to this rule is if you have an AMA Annual Waiver.

 - Read the rider instructions.
 There will be important information like course markings, start instructions, etc.